Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

 Hemp seeds

-All of the ingredients needed for these cookies.
+All of the ingredients needed to make these cookies.

 The Ingredient List

-Pure maple syrup-This ingredient is optional, especially if you are trying to cut the sugar out from these cookies.
-However, I do love the maple flavor this natural sweetener brings to the cookies and recommend using it.
+Pure maple syrup: I love the maple flavor this natural sweetener brings to the cookies.

 The Instructions

-Step Two: Line a cookie sheet with either parchment paper or even better with a silicone mat.
+Step one: Start by preheating your oven to 375 degrees Fahrenheit and line a cookie sheet with either parchment paper or a silicone mat.

 Just blended the wet ingredients in a food processor.

-Step Four: Add all of the dry ingredients, except the chocolate chips, to a large mixing bowl and mix with a spatula or wooden spoon.
+Step three: Add all of the dry ingredients, including oat flour, oats, coconut sugar, baking powder, baking soda, and salt (except the chocolate chips), to a large mixing bowl and mix with a spatula or wooden spoon.

 Mixing the dry ingredients in a large glass bowl.

-Step Five: Pour the wet ingredients into the large bowl with the dry ingredients.
+Step four: Pour the wet ingredients into the large bowl with the dry ingredients.
 Mix everything until it is well incorporated.

 Just added the wet mixture into the bowl of the dry mixture.